Doctor of Sciences: Admission

 Doctor of Sciences degrees are conferred by a national government agency called the Vysshaya attestatsionnaya komissiya (VAK), or Higher Attestation Commission, on the recommendation of a specialized dissertation committee before which the candidate has defended her or his dissertation.
 Such committees are created in academic institutions with a solid research record and the committees must be accredited by VAK.
 The total number of committee members is typically about 20, all holding the Doctor of Sciences degree.
 The area of research specialization of at least five committee members must match the profile of the materials submitted by the doctoral candidate for consideration.
-The candidate must conduct independent research.
-Therefore, no academic supervisor is required and typically the candidate is an established scholar him/herself and supervises Ph.D. students while working towards his or her Doctor of Sciences dissertation.
+The candidate must conduct independent research with no academic supervisor required.
+Typically the candidate is an established scholar and supervises Ph.D. students while working towards their dissertation.
 However, it is normal practice for an experienced consultant to be appointed to help the scholar with identifying the research problem and finding the approach to solving it, though this is not technically regarded as supervision.

 The procedures of conferring of both Kandidat and Doktor academic degrees are more formal and different from conferring a Ph.D. degree in Western universities.
 In particular, for the Doktor, the academic institution where the scholar is affiliated as a doctoral candidate must conduct a preliminary review of the research results and personal contribution made by the candidate and, depending on the findings, elect whether to render formal support or not.
 By definition, this highly prestigious degree can be conferred only for a significant contribution to science and/or technology based on a public defense of a thesis, monograph, or (in rare cases) of a set of outstanding publications in peer-reviewed journals.
 The defense must be held at the session of a Specialized Dissertation Committee accredited by VAK.
 Prior to the defense, three referees holding Doctor of Sciences degrees themselves (the so-called "official opponents") must submit their written motivated assessments of the thesis.
 One additional similar assessment is to be provided by a university or academic institution working in the same field of science or technology, and several other reviewers must mail a record of their conclusions based on the thesis summary (usually a 32-page brochure in natural sciences and 48 pages in social sciences).